 - Everyone says not to wear open-toed shoes, but I’m not sure why.
 I got a lot of warnings that in some souks there was stuff on the ground you wouldn’t want to get on your feet, by which I assume they mean animal dung and garbage, but most of the places I visited in Morocco were really clean.
 I wore open-toed shoes, and I had no problems at all.

 - Everyone talks about the smells, and to me Morocco’s Medinas smell mostly of that amber perfume, cedar wood, and tasty food cooking.
 The butcher’s souks weren’t quite so pleasant, but weren’t terrible, either.

 - I traveled by train, bus, Grand Taxi, and Petite Taxi, and found them clean, comfortable, and friendly.
 The trains don’t always run on time, but they’re not too bad.
-I wouldn’t bother buying First Class train tickets unless its hot, and you want air conditioning; the people on the Second Class train car were super-nice, and it seemed more fun.
+I wouldn’t bother buying First Class train tickets unless its hot, and you want air conditioning; the people on the Second Class train car were super-nice, even when it was packed, and it seemed more fun.

 - I once tried explaining to a young man who spoke only Arabic that I was married, but because Islamic wedding traditions aren’t similar to N. American ones, he mistook my gesture of a ring on my finger for something entirely more suggestive.
 It’s funny in hindsight, but was mortifying when I realized what I’d mimed.
 Last time I used that gesture, I tell you.